theWinterDojer/BaseClean/docs/README.md

 ## 🔄 Maintenance

-Documentation is updated to reflect:
+Documentation is maintained to reflect:
 - ✅ Current production architecture (zero-approval burns)
 - ✅ Hosting and deployment requirements
-- ✅ Security best practices
+- ✅ Security best practices and threat detection
-- ✅ Performance characteristics
+- ✅ Performance characteristics and optimizations

-Legacy development documentation is archived rather than deleted for historical reference.
+The repository maintains only current, production-relevant documentation to ensure clarity and focus for users and developers.